Government is now spending more than $700 million each year on salary and benefits for a growing public sector workforce.

 The government awarded pay increases totalling around 10% to all public servants between 2020 and 2024 through two cost-of-living adjustments, on top of $27.8 million in one-off honorariums, with a further 5% increase, costing an estimated $25.2 million annually, taking effect in January 2025.

-Health care and pension, costs the government pays in full on top of salaries with no employee contribution required, are growing faster than salaries themselves.
-The report found that health care costs increased by 54% to $105 million over the five years, while pension costs rose by 49% to $53 million.
+Healthcare and pension, costs the government pays in full on top of salaries with no employee contribution required, are growing faster than salaries themselves.
+The report found that healthcare costs increased by 54% to $105 million over the five years, while pension costs rose by 49% to $53 million.

 The report also highlights some unusual spending patterns.